araobp/unity-ar/README.md

-# AR building blocks
+# AR Building Blocks

-I have been working on AR apps since Y2021.
-This repo is for sorting out AR building blocks that I have developed in those AR apps.
+I have been developing AR applications since 2021.
+This repository serves as a collection of the AR building blocks I have created during that time.

 Requirements:
 - Unity